mcuelenaere/where-is-maurus/frontend/README.md

 ## Notes

 - Share UI keeps the token only in the hash.
 It exchanges to an HttpOnly cookie via `POST ${VITE_API_BASE_URL}/api/v1/session` with `credentials: include`, then opens `EventSource(${VITE_API_BASE_URL}/api/v1/stream, { withCredentials: true })`.
-- Admin UI fetches list of cars from `/api/v1/admin/cars` and polls `/api/v1/admin/cars/:id/state`.
+- Admin UI fetches list of cars and creates shares by specifying only an expiration (prefilled from ETA when available).
+Destination is inferred from the current route when present.
 - OSM tiles are used with proper attribution.
 - No analytics; no QR code.